 Server certificates can be obtained for a subscriber's systems.
 These certificates indicate that a system exchanges details and/or offers services on behalf of the subscriber.
 The subscriber is responsible for the accuracy of the details in the server certificates of his systems.
 The UZI register guarantees the relationship to the subscriber and issues the server certificate after a face-to-face check and check of the legal identity of the applicant.
-For a server certificate the applicant also fulfils the role of certificate manager and is therefore responsible, on behalf of the subscriber, for the operational management of the certificate.
-In the case of server certificates, the authenticity and confidentiality certificate are combined into a single certificate.
+For a server certificate the applicant also fulfils the role of certificate manager and is therefore responsible, on behalf of the subscriber, for the operational management of the certificate are combined into a single certificate.